Greek Orthodox Patriarchate of Alexandria: Late 20th-early 21st century

 In recent years, a considerable missionary effort was enacted by Pope Petros VII.
 During his seven years as patriarch (1997–2004), he worked tirelessly to spread the Orthodox Christian faith in Arab nations and throughout Africa, raising up native clergy and encouraging the use of local languages in the liturgical life of the church.
 Particularly sensitive to the nature of Christian expansion into Muslim countries, he worked to promote mutual understanding and respect between Orthodox Christians and Muslims.
 He also worked to improve ecumenical relations with the Coptic Orthodox Church, signing a joint declaration allowing intermarriage and setting the stage for improved relations between the two ancient patriarchates.
 His efforts were ended as the result of a helicopter crash on September 11, 2004, in the Aegean Sea near Greece, killing him and several other clergy, including Bishop Nectarios of Madagascar, another bishop with a profound missionary vision.
 The metropolitans and bishops of this expanding church remain overwhelmingly of Greek or Cypriot origin.

-Today, some 350,000 Eastern Orthodox Christians constitute the Patriarchate of Alexandria in Egypt, the highest number since the Roman Empire.
 The current primate of the Greek Church of Alexandria is Theodoros II, Pope and Patriarch of Alexandria and all Africa.

 2019 schism with Moscow

-On 27 December 2019 the Russian Orthodox Church officially cut ties with the Eastern Orthodox Patriarchate in Alexandria over the latter's recognition of the Orthodox Church of Ukraine, which is rejected by the Russian Orthodox Church and several other Orthodox churches.
+On 27 December 2019 the Russian Orthodox Church officially cut ties with the Eastern Orthodox Patriarchate in Alexandria over the latter's recognition of the Orthodox Church of Ukraine (OCU), which is rejected by the Russian Orthodox Church and several other Orthodox churches.
 This was done after Theodore II announced support for the OCU.
-The Holy Synod of the Russian Orthodox Church noted that it remains in communion with clerics of the Alexandria church who reject Theodore II's decision.
+The Holy Synod of the Russian Orthodox Church noted that it remains in communion with clerics of the Alexandria church who reject Theodore II's decision and created a new Patriarchal Exarchate of Africa.

 Ordination of women

 In 2016, the Holy Synod of the Greek Orthodox Patriarchate of Alexandria voted to reinstate the deaconess; in the following year, it ordained six subdeaconesess in the Democratic Republic of Congo.
 In 2024 the Patriarchate ordained its first deaconess, Angelic Molen, in Zimbabwe, making her the first female deacon or deaconess in the modern history of the Eastern Orthodox Church.
-Women had been ordained as deacons or deaconesses in the Byzantine Church through the 9th century CE after which the practice fell into disuse.
+Women had been ordained as deacons or deaconesses in the Byzantine Church through the 9th century CE, after which the practice fell into disuse.